nhsconnect/FHIR-CDS/pages/explore/api_consent.md

 #### Consent for Direct Care ####

-Where an encounter cannot be fulfil the patient's health need, the patient will contact another service, which may want to use the information gathered in the first encounter.
+Where an encounter cannot fulfil the patient's health need, the patient will contact another service, which may want to use the information gathered in the first encounter.

-Consent to share the encounter report with other services to facilitate direct care of the patient MUST follow the implementation guidance [here](../blob/release_2.0/pages/explore/api_consent_???.md) of a patient
+Consent to share the encounter report with other services to facilitate direct care of the patient MUST follow the implementation guidance in [Consent - Direct Care](api_consent_direct_care.html).

 #### Consent for ‘Post Event Messaging’ ####